CC5002 - Databases and Web-based Information Systems (2018/19)

 - Tutorial/ Workshop (2 hour / week):

-Consolidating understanding of topics introduced in the lecture via class and group discussions, informal presentations and other activities in the tutorial sessions.
+Tutorial sessions aim to consolidate the understanding of topics covered in the lectures including class and group discussions in the tutorial sessions.

 Database and web-based information system design and development skills will be further developed through lab-based workshops.
 Specific practical exercises are set to support students' development of skills in essential database design and web applications development.